01

 Hazardous Area Approvals

-NEC Class I Groups C and D; Class II Groups E, F, and G
+NEC Class I, Groups C & D; Class II, Groups E, F, & G

 Probe Options